 Rising early on Friday, May 1, as Cubans begin their walk across the city, we join them at the Plaza of the Revolution to witness a truly massive celebration.
 Over one million Cuban workers gather to wave flags, dance to live music, and parade during the annual May Day Rally.
 On Saturday we visit a nearby scenic location to meet and photograph local dancers.
 We gather in the evening to celebrate our time together with a group dinner and a slideshow of our favorite images.
 Flights back to Miami should be on Sunday morning, May 3.

 Return to Cuba with us in April for an unforgettable journey and continue your photographic explorations of this Caribbean treasure and its welcoming people.

-True to the requirements of a people-to-people license with U.S. Treasury Department, Cuba Unplugged: Cienfuegos, Trinidad, and Havana focuses on approved educational exchanges with the Cuban people and recording their amazing lives with our cameras.
+True to the requirements of a General License for Support for the Cuban People with U.S. Treasury Department, Cuba Unplugged: Cienfuegos, Trinidad, and Havana offers